Games Workshop Bans AI From Its Creative Process - Here's What That Means For Creatives

 - Add provenance checkpoints to your QA: keep PSDs/RAWs, save iterations, log tool versions.

 - Train your team on compliant workflows so everyone operates the same way.
-If you need structured learning, see role-based options here: Complete AI Training - Courses by Job.
+If you need structured learning, see AI Research Courses.

 Bottom line